 BLOOD FLOW IN HEALTHY VEINS vs FLOW IN DILATED VEINS WITH INCOMPETENT VALVES

 Venous insufficiency often starts at the major drainage points where the main superficial veins empty the venous blood into the deep veins.
 At these points, genetically weak valves are susceptible to giving in to the high pressure and high flow conditions that exist in the deep veins and allow the blood to flow in the reverse direction.
 Once a section of these main (truncal) veins fail and dilate, valves further down the vein will often sequentially fail from the accumulating pressure to eventually form unsightly veins and sometimes lead to more serious conditions.
 Fortunately these complications can now be prevented by means of safe and minimally invasive procedures that are performed in a doctor's office.
-They include varicose vein treatment with either Venefit (VNUS Closure), or EVLT, foam Sclerotherapy, microphelebectomy, and Sclerotherapy.
+They include varicose vein treatment with either Venefit (VNUS Closure), Endovenous Laser Therapy (EVLT), or foam Sclerotherapy.

 It should be pointed out that having varicose veins does not necessarily mean that you have venous reflux, and the presence of reflux does not mean that you will inevitably get the complications associated with it.
 However, If not treated, venous insufficiency can sometimes cause restless legs at night, leg cramps, hardening of the tissues above the ankle, heaviness and pain in the legs, and may progress to a number of more serious and less common complications that are described below.